October 6, 2024

 While brewing tea in a coffee maker can be quick and convenient, some tea enthusiasts argue that it can’t quite match up to traditional brewing methods like using a teapot or a French press.
 This is because coffee makers often heat water to a higher temperature than ideal, which can damage some teas’ delicate flavor notes, and leave a metallic or chemical aftertaste.
 Additionally, coffee makers may not provide enough room for the tea leaves or bags to expand, resulting in a weaker cup of tea.

-See also Black & Decker Coffee Maker
+See also Braun Brew Sense Drip Coffee Maker Kf6050.

 Can You Make Iced Tea In A Coffee Maker?